-Sharing this information with your vendor before placing the PO to confirm they can meet the request will drastically improve your fulfillment relationships.
-And it can help you better meet the needs or expectations of your customer base – without needing to stockpile excess inventory.
+Sharing this information with your vendor before placing the PO to confirm they can meet the request.
+And it can help you better meet the needs or expectations of your customer base and improve the relationship with your fulfillment partners – without needing to stockpile excess inventory.

 Quoted order lead time (Q-OLT) is the time between the order entry date and the delivery date promised in your contract.